tlofreso/tlofreso.github.io/docs/posts/advanced-rag.md

 1. Users want citations.
 The first way folks try to accomplish this, is by coaxing the llm to cite the response.
 "Be sure to include the page where the answer was found."
 I've found this technique to be wildly inconsistent, and inaccurate.
 2. As your dataset increases... querying, and the steps you perform before that stage get much more complex.
 Early wins feel really great, but quickly dissolve as soon as you begin to scale.
-3. OpenAI is really, really fast.
+3. OpenAI develops really, really fast.
 The hurdle you solved for this week, may simply not exist next week.
 This creates a weird dynamic for prioritizing work

 ## The Five Stages
 ### Loading